 A cooling-off period is a specified period of time during which you can change your mind and get out of a contract for no reason, with no penalty.
 Most types of contracts do not have a cooling-off period.
 In most cases the contract will be binding, so take your time before you sign.

-Many consumers believe that no matter what the product or service there is always an automatic cancellation or cooling-off period; that is, you always have a period of time to change your mind and get a refund or cancel the contract for any reason, with no penalty.
+Many consumers believe that no matter what the product or service there is always an automatic cancellation or cooling-off period; in other words, many people think they always have a period of time to change their mind and get a refund or cancel the contract for any reason, with no penalty.
 That is wrong.

 In most cases, if there is nothing wrong with what you bought and the seller has not broken the terms of the deal, you generally do not have the right to change your mind and just get out of the deal.

 There are exceptions.

 For example, even if there is nothing wrong with the product or service, you might still be able to cancel the deal without penalty if:

 2) The contract specifies that you have a right to cancel

 Many businesses offer refunds or exchanges as part of the contract.
 Return, refund or exchange policies usually have conditions though, so make sure you understand those limits before you buy.
 Some common conditions are: